kshitizShri929/Bash-Scripting-Programming/Document.md

 Less than or equal to (<=): [[ $a -le $b ]]

 #### Boolean Operators:
+logical operators are used to perform logical operations on expressions or conditions.
+The three main logical operators in Bash are:

+Logical AND (&&): This operator returns true if both the left and right expressions are true.

+Logical OR (||): This operator returns true if either the left or right expressions are true.

+Logical NOT (!): This operator negates the value of the expression.
+If the expression is true, ! makes it false, and if it's false, ! makes it true.

 AND (&&): [[ condition1 && condition2 ]]
 OR (||): [[ condition1 || condition2 ]]